 The SMRT performs disability determinations for Minnesotans based on criteria specified by the SSA.
-The Code of Federal Regulations, Title 42, Chapter IV, Subchapter C, Part 435, Subpart F, Section 435.541 provides requirements for the function and composition of state disability review teams as well as for periodic reexaminations of disability for Medicaid eligibility.
+Federal regulations1 provide the requirements for the function and composition of state disability review teams as well as for periodic reexaminations of disability for Medicaid eligibility.